18 Endowed Chairs

 Tara Javidi

-Jerzy (George) Lewak Endowed Chair in Jacobs School of Engineering
+Jerzy (George) Lewak Endowed Chair in the Jacobs School of Engineering

 Javidi’s research reveals how data and decisions can be controlled and optimized to acquire information, enable intelligence, and achieve autonomy.
 These deep theoretical insights and findings, at the intersection of AI, information theory, and stochastic control, empower a slew of practical technical solutions for complex large-scale systems such as next generation wireless networks and multi-agent robotic systems.
 Javidi is a founding co-director of the UC San Diego Center for Machine-Intelligence, Computing and Security and a Co-PI of the NSF Institute for AI-enabled Optimization at Scale.
 She is also the faculty director of the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship at UC San Diego.